Yoho National Park Camping Guide

 Hoodoo Creek

-Not far from the town of Golden Hoodoo Creek is located on the Western Edge of the park right before Wapta Falls.
+Not far from the town of Golden, Hoodoo Creek is located on the Western Edge of the park, right before Wapta Falls.
 The waterfall is one of the best sights in all Yoho.

 The campground is fairly basic as it’s located in a large open meadow that provides some great views of the surrounding mountains, most notably Mount Hunter.
 The campground can facilitate both small RVs/Campers and tents.

-- Operating dates: June 16 to Sept 4
+- Operating dates: June 12 to September 1

 - Reservation: No